singer-yang/DeepLens/README.md

   <img src="https://contrib.rocks/image?repo=singer-yang/DeepLens" />
 </a>

-## License

-DeepLens is released under the [Creative Commons Attribution-NonCommercial 4.0 International License](./LICENSE).
-This means the project can be used for non-commercial purposes with attribution.

 ## Citation

 If you use DeepLens in your research, please cite the paper.
 See more in [History of DeepLens](./CITATION.md).